Courses Descriptions 2024

 Leader: John Arneaud, John Earle

-Outdoor exercise – Andrew Pocket Park (ACT14a)
+Outdoor Exercise – Andrew Pocket Park (ACT14b)

-Nillumbik Council has partnered with National Ageing Research Institute (NARI) to create age–friendly outdoor spaces specifically designed for older people to use and enjoy.
+Nillumbik Council has partnered with the National Ageing Research Institute (NARI) to create age–friendly outdoor spaces specifically designed for older people to use and enjoy.
 The park features a range of outdoor equipment designed for older people to help improve their balance, strength, functional movement, joint range of motion and mobility.

 Nillumbik U3A is providing a short course to introduce, guide and support members on how to use this park for optimum benefit and risk free enjoyment.
 The class size will be limited to 8 people with 2 trainers.
 To get the most benefit from the course, attendance at all of the 5 classes is preferable.
 No matter your level of fitness, this program can be adapted to people of all abilities.
 There are also progressions available when members are ready for the next stage.
 Go along and enjoy exercising outside with like-minded members.